joncox123/MotoButtons/ConstructionGuide/readme.md

 Since the microcontroller requires 5 Volt power, the easiest way to power it is via an old USB cable, assuming you also have a USB port on your bike.
 Thus, you could take an old cable, cut the end off, and solder the ground and power wire to the GND and 5V pads on the microcontroller, as described near the end of this guide.

 ### Machine the USB-C Connector Slot (Option 2, Not Recommended at this Time)
 If you are planning to epoxy fill (pot) the enclosure, for the ultimate in durability and waterproofing, you may wish to cut a slot for the USB-C connector on the microcontroller.
-This will allow you to update the firmware in the future, should additional functionality become available (or if you wish to modify the source code yourself). **However, I do not recommend potting with epoxy yet because of a bug in the microcontroller firmware that requires hitting the reset button to upload new firmware.**
+This will allow you to update the firmware in the future, should additional functionality become available (or if you wish to modify the source code yourself). **However, I do not recommend potting with epoxy just yet because of a bug in the microcontroller firmware that requires hitting the reset button twice to upload new firmware.
+Update: a solution to this issue has been implemented, which requires holding down buttons A and B for 10 seconds to trigger a software reset into DFU mode.
+However, please wait until further testing is completed before potting with epoxy.**

 The slot for a female USB-C connector is approximately 1/8" (3.18 mm) tall and 9 mm wide (end to end).
 Therefore, using the center punch, mark two horizontally spaced holes that are 5.83 mm apart by printing out the template and using a center punch or using a caliper.
 Drill both holes with a 1/8" drill bit.
 Using a needle file set, carefully file out the slot.
 You will need to test fit the slot with the microcontroller, as shown below.
 This will require some trial and error, as it is necessary to file the ends using the round file and the straight edges with a flat file until the connector fits snuggly.
 I used a milling machine with a 1/8" endmill to do this, although I still had to do manual filing to get the connector to fit.